visual-layer/visuallayer/README.md

 By providing public access to `vl-datasets` we hope it helps advance the field of computer vision.

 ## Datasets & Access

+`vl-datasets` provides a convenient way to access the cleaned version of the datasets in Python.

+Alternatively, for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.

+You can use the listed images in the `.csv` to improve the model by re-labeling the them or just simply remove it from the dataset.

 We're a startup and we'd like to offer free access to the datasets as much as we can afford to.
 But in doing so, we'd also need your support.

 We're offering select `.csv` files completely free with no strings attached.